Advising Employers: Sponsor Licence Applications and Duties (Introductory)

 About this course

-This short course will provide an overview of the key sponsor duties and take you through the sponsor compliance process.
-It is designed for immigration representatives who are new to this area and would like to get a handle on the basics.
+This short course relates to employers who obtain a skilled worker sponsor licence in order to sponsor foreign nationals for work visas.
+The course will provide an overview of the sponsor licence application process and explain how to challenge a sponsor licence refusal.
+It will also look at the key sponsor duties and take you through the sponsor compliance process.
+It is designed for immigration advisers who are new to this area and would like to get a handle on the basics.

 The course is only available to paying members of Free Movement.
 If you are not already a member, you can join here and access not just this course but all of our courses.
 Membership starts from £24 plus VAT per month, or £240 plus VAT for annual membership, and you can cancel at any time.
 We also offer corporate and group membership options.